 Bringing together a positive earnings ESP alongside a Zacks Rank #3 (Hold) or better has helped stocks report a positive earnings surprise 70% of the time.
 Furthermore, by using these parameters, investors have seen 28.3% annual returns on average, according to our 10 year backtest.

-By taking the percentage difference between the $5.12 Most Accurate Estimate and the $5.11 Zacks Consensus Estimate, H&R Block has an Earnings ESP of 0.24%.
-Investors should also know that HRB is just one of a large group of stocks with positive ESPs.
+BJ's Wholesale Club's Earnings ESP sits at 4.69%, which, as explained above, is calculated by taking the percentage difference between the $0.58 Most Accurate Estimate and the Zacks Consensus Estimate of $0.55.
+BJ is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported